jacobbarglof/fanuc-karel-diagnostics/README.md

 # README
+VSCode extension for providing diagnostic information for Fanuc Karel language.
+Extension compiles *.kl-files with ktrans and sends diagnostics to editor.

-Based on vscode extension diagnostic example.
+Project is based on vscode extension diagnostic example, and probably contains things that are not needed.

+# Requirements
+* Fanuc Roboguide

+# Installation
-Add Ktrans to path
+* Add Ktrans to path
-Tries to compile with ktrans and give error message to editor.

-Install the VSIX file from vscode extension menu
+* Install the VSIX file from vscode extension menu

 ![Multi Diagnostics](./resources/diagnostic-related-info.png)